-4 Implementation 4.1 PCHA will inform all staff of their responsibilities and duties to recognise safeguarding adults concerns via the staff induction programme, on-going training on a rolling three year basis and management supervision sessions.
-4.2 Any staff member that has to raise safeguarding adults concerns will be supported through the process via information and advice available via the designated persons.
-4.3 The OVH Independent Living Manager and the Independent Living Team Leaders will be the designated person(s) within PCHA for safeguarding adults concerns and will be the main point of contact for Case Conferences and development of Safeguarding Plans if required.
-PCHA staff wishing to contact the designated persons with safeguarding concerns will take priority over any other business.
-4.4 In line with PCHA's Confidential Reporting (whistleblowing) Policy staff will be made aware of how to access confidential and independent advice via Protect (formerly the Public Concern at Work Agency) for any concerns about fellow staff members or by reporting safeguarding adult concerns direct to the relevant Safeguarding authority.
-4.5 The Confidential Reporting (Whistleblowing) Policy is compliant with the Public Interest Disclosure Act 1998 and staff that raise 'whistle-blowing' concerns will receive appropriate support and guidance.
-4.6 PCHA will have in place recruitment and selection policies that identify which positions are likely to involve 'regulated activity' and will ensure appropriate security checks and clearances are obtained before employees commence work with the organisation.
-Regulated activities are defined by the Protection of Freedoms Act 2012 as:

-Unsupervised activities: teach, train, instruct, care for or supervise children, or provide advice/guidance on well-being, or drive a vehicle only for children;
+- 4.2 Any staff member that has to raise safeguarding adults' concerns will be supported through the process via information and advice available via the designated persons. - 4.3 The OVH Independent Living Manager and the Independent Living Team Leaders will be the designated person(s) within PCHA for safeguarding adults concerns and will be the main point of contact for Case Conferences and development of Safeguarding Plans if required.
+PCHA staff wishing to contact the designated persons with safeguarding concerns will take priority over any other business. - In line with PCHA's Confidential Reporting (whistleblowing) Policy staff will be made aware of how to access confidential and independent advice via Protect (formerly the Public Concern at Work Agency) for any concerns about fellow staff members or by reporting safeguarding adult concerns direct to the relevant Safeguarding authority. - The Confidential Reporting (Whistleblowing) Policy is compliant with the Public Interest Disclosure Act 1998 and staff that raise 'whistle-blowing' concerns will receive appropriate support and guidance. - 4.6 PCHA will have in place recruitment and selection policies that identify which positions are likely to involve 'regulated activity' and will ensure appropriate security checks and clearances are obtained before employees commence work with the organisation.
+Regulated activities are defined by the Protection of Freedoms Act 2012 as: - Unsupervised activities: teach, train, instruct, care for or supervise children, or provide advice/guidance on well-being, or drive a vehicle only for children;